AdaCore/spark2014/lrm/source/packages.rst

 Each item of visible state of a private library unit (and any descendants thereof) must be connected, directly or indirectly, to a *specific state abstraction* of some public library unit.
-This is done using the Part_Of ``property`` or aspect, present at the point where each item of visible global state of the private unit is declared.
+This is done using the Part_Of ``property`` or aspect, associated with each declaration of the visible state of the private unit.

 The unit declaring the specific state abstraction identified by the Part_Of ``property`` or aspect need not be its parent, but it must be a unit whose body